exintricityhs/HSTrackerPro/README.md

 # USAGE
 1. HSTrackerPro needs to be loaded with a deck open prior to starting a match.
-(a) HSTrackerPro does not need to be started prior to starting Hearthstone.
+- HSTrackerPro does not need to be started prior to starting Hearthstone.

 2. To open a deck, go to the FILE menu and choose open.
-(a) Then select the text file containing your deck.
+- Then select the text file containing your deck.

 3. HSTrackerPro automatically tracks the following: